rail-posh/rail65/analog/gds/README.md

 ## Non-Disclosure Notice

 We are not authorized to release any designs including foundry's files.
+But rail65 cell gds file is ready for download.
-Please contact rail4open@gmail.com to learn layout information with your signed NDA.
+Please contact rail4open@gmail.com to get the gds files with a copy of your signed NDA.